 The material posted on this page is for information purposes only.
-If you want to learn to effectively use a AED take a Red Cross CPR or first aid course (link is to our providers in Halifax).
+If you want to learn to effectively use a AED take a St Mark James CPR or first aid course (link is to our providers in Halifax).
 The following page is dedicated to facts about AED’s and how they are used.

 - An AED will not work effectively on a victim that has a wet or sweaty chest.
 The chest must be dried prior to application.